BeSpunky/angular-google-maps/wiki/The-Map/Superpowers.md

 Good candidates for superpowers are:
 * Map or geometry related tasks you implement or use repeatedly (e.g. transformations, helpers, etc.).
 * Extending map capabilities (e.g. tracking objects, data extraction, etc.).
+* Functionalities you can say "should be/have been built-into the map" about.

-You could, theoretically, implement map related business logic as a set of superpowers, however those are probably better be implemented as components or directives.
-[See blabla for an example](TODO)
+You could, theoretically, implement map related business logic as a set of superpowers, however those are probably better implemented as components or directives.
+See [Feature Components](/Best-Practices/Feature-Components) for an example.